Ray Guy, first Pro Football Hall of Fame punter, dies at 72 - WHIZ News

 “He punted the longest, highest footballs that I had ever seen,” Madden said then.

-A native of Thomson, Georgia, William Ray Guy is also a member of the College Football Football Hall of Fame and the National High School Sports Hall of Fame.
+A native of Thomson, Georgia, William Ray Guy became a multi-position and multi-sport star at Southern Miss.

-At Southern Mississippi, Guy also played defensive back.
-He still shares the school single-season record for most interceptions with eight in 1972 and his 61-yard field goal at Utah State set an NCAA record at the time.
+Guy played defensive back for the Golden Eagles and still shares the school single-season record for most interceptions with eight in 1972.
+His 61-yard field goal at Utah State that season set an NCAA record at the time.

+He averaged 44.7 yards per punt for his career, which remains a school record, and as a pitcher on the baseball team Guy threw one of six one-hitters in school history.

 In 2015, Southern Miss renamed the street outside The Duff Athletic Center on its campus “Ray Guy Way.”